 Supposed beneficiaries of chemtrail spewing include world governments, Monsanto, and the pharmaceutical industry.

 If chemtrails were real, they would form immediately behind the aircraft, as happens during crop dusting.
 Furthermore, if governments, the military, or corporations are poisoning us by air, they are using inefficient methods.
 Unleashing chemicals at 30,000 feet would cause them to disperse wildly and would exponentially hamper their potency.
 To engage in this super-villainy properly, find a night free of wind, fly at a low altitude, and use invisible chemicals.
-This idea could still appeal to conspiracy theorists, since the fact that we CAN’T see the chemicals would be proof that they are there.

 The most frequent distinction attributed to chemtrails is color.
 If an airplane is flying directly away from a setting or rising sun, the contrail may appear black.
 This more devilish look excites the believers, but is due to how shadows work.
 A contrail can block out much of the sun, resulting in this shadow.
 Another factor is the distance involved, as this negatively impacts depth perception.